DC Universe Online: Episode 19: The Demon's Plan and Deep Desires

-On December 2, 2015, for members and December 9, 2015 and non-members, the nineteenth episode, The Demon's Plan and Deep Desires, was released.
-The episode revolved around concluding the League of Assassins storyline and served as an epilogue to the Episode 17 Unholy Matrimony storyline.
-Some of the core features of this episode include one Tier 7 Alert in The Demon's Plan and one Tier 7 Duo in Deep Desires.
+"The Demon's Plan and Deep Desires" was released on December 2, 2015, for members and December 9, 2015 and non-members.
+The episode concludes the League of Assassins storyline and serves as an epilogue to "Unholy Matrimony".

 Episode 20: Blackest Night & Wastelands Wonderland

-The twentieth episode, Blackest Night and Wastelands Wonderland, was released on January 6, 2016, for members with a subscription, and January 13, 2016, for players without an active subscription.
-The episode revolved around players fighting The Blackest Night and dealing with the fallout from the War of the Light saga.
-Some of the core features of this episode include one Tier 7 8-Player Operation in Blackest Night and one Tier 7 Duo in Wastelands Wonderland.
+"Blackest Night and Wastelands Wonderland" was released on January 6, 2016, for members with a subscription, and January 13, 2016, for players without an active subscription.
+The episode revolved around players fighting the Blackest Night and dealing with the fallout from the War of the Light saga.

 Episode 21: Prison Break and The First Piece

-On February 4, 2016, and February 10, 2016, the twenty-first episode, Prison Break and The First Piece, was released.
-The episode revolved around working with a new stranger that asks the player to go on a couple of adventures.
-Some of the core features of this episode include one Tier 7 2-Player Operation in The First Piece and one Tier 7 8-Player Operation in Prison Break.
+"Prison Break and The First Piece" was released on February 4, 2016 for members, and February 10, 2016 for non-members.
+This episode revolves around a stranger who asks the player to go on a couple of adventures.

 Episode 22: Science Spire and The Phantom Zone

-The twenty-second episode, Science Spire and The Phantom Zone, was released on March 2, 2016, for members and March 9, 2016 for non-members.
+"Science Spire and The Phantom Zone" was released on March 2, 2016, for members and March 9, 2016 for non-members.
 The episode revolved around dealing with Phantom Zone malfunctions and sightings of a mysterious figure near the Science Spire.
-Some of the core features of this episode include one Tier 7 Challenge in The Science Spire and one Tier 7 4-Player Operation in The Phantom Zone.

 Episode 23: The Will of Darkseid and Brainiac's Bottle Ship

-On April 6, 2016, for members and April 13, 2016 for non-members, the twenty-third episode, The Will of Darkseid and Brainiac's Bottle Ship, was released.
+"The Will of Darkseid and Brainiac's Bottle Ship" was released on April 6, 2016, for members and April 13, 2016 for non-members.
 The episode revolved around dealing with prisoners who had escaped from the Phantom Zone and a potential new invasion from Darkseid's forces.
-Some of the core features of this episode include one Tier 7 2-PLayer Operation in The Will of Darkseid and one Tier 7 8-Player Operation in Brainiac's Bottle Ship.

 Episode 24: Harley's Heist and Darkseid's War Factory

-The twenty-fourth episode, Harley's Heist and Darkseid's War Factory, was released on May 19, 2016.
-The episode revolved around dealing with the continuation of the Darkseid storyline started several episodes earlier, and some potential nefarious actions being taken by DC villain Harley Quinn.
-Some of the core features of this episode include one Tier 8 Duo in Harley's Heist and one Tier 8 Raid in Darkseid's War Factory.
+"Harley's Heist and Darkseid's War Factory" was released on May 19, 2016.
+The episode stars Harley Quinn and continues the Darkseid storyline.